 Graphical Way: Visualising the UMUX-Lite

-Not to state the obvious, as with all one-score questionnaires, the system’s overall UMIX-Lite score can be presented using a graph chart.
+Not to state the obvious, as with all one-score questionnaires, the system’s overall UMIX-Lite score can be presented using a graph.
 However, UMUX-Lite offers a unique visualisation opportunity compared to other usability questionnaires.
-Since it is built to follow the TAM, each question can be presented in each own axis to mark the overall usability of the system in the two dimensional world — quite handy for comparison of different systems.
+Since it is built to follow the TAM, each question can be presented in its axis to mark the overall usability of the system in the two-dimensional world —quite handy for comparison of different systems.

 While nicely presented, there is no evidence that each question is reliably capturing one aspect of usability, so use with caution.